thetaofather/mobnet/README.md

 - Boss — A hit sponsor.
 Posts jobs by depositing MOB-α and setting terms.
 - Mobsters (Miners) — Hit participants.
 Provide target alpha to the pool and earn payouts + MOB-α rewards.
 - Consiglieres (Validators) — Scorers/validators.
 Keep the books, compute impact, decide reward splits.
-- Hit — A single coordinated, batched sell of pooled target alpha into TAO.
+- Hit — A single coordinated, batched sell of pooled target alpha resulting in TAO.
-- Hit Board / Wall of Jobs — Public listing of open and completed hits + impact scores and lore.
+- Hit Board / Wall of Jobs — Public listing of open and completed hits + impact scores + lore.
 - Street Tax — Upfront, non-refundable burn on the Boss deposit.
 - Escrow / Collateral — Boss’s locked MOB-α that gets “washed” back 80–100% depending on impact.
 - Wash — Returning escrowed MOB-α; the “lost slice” becomes wash burn + blessing fee.
-- Washing Fee — The portion of lost escrow that is burned forever (parameter `psi`).
+- Washing Fee — The portion of escrow that is burned forever (parameter `psi`).
-- The Blessing — The Taofather’s extra cut from lost escrow (the remainder `1-psi`).
+- The Blessing — The Taofather’s cut from escrow (the remainder `1-psi`).
 - Family Vault — Protocol treasury that receives the Boss treasury cut and other routed flows.
 - House TAO — The settlement asset for hit proceeds (the “house” settles in TAO).
 - House Cut — The protocol fee `f` taken from hit proceeds before base payouts.